 Many species of raptors–hawks and owls–that live in New Jersey have declined in numbers because of habitat loss.
 Within the habitat that remains, cavity-nesting raptors cannot find suitable places to breed.

 Even when hunting habitat and prey are available, the lack of a nest site can be the major reason for the non-productivity of a hawk or owl species in a given area.
 Old, dead trees, which provide the best natural sites for cavity-nesters, are often the first to be felled by landowners.
-With the recent emphasis on wood burning stoves, the accelerated loss of these sites could impact all hole-nesting species of birds.
 Whenever possible, we should try to preserve existing nest sites.
 Where sites do not at present exist, or have been destroyed, furnishing artificial nest sites is a feasible method for maintaining, or even increasing, populations.